Robbins, Tiffany Lynne

 Dad and Mom

-Partial cloudiness early, with scattered showers and thunderstorms in the afternoon.
+Scattered thunderstorms during the evening.
+Partly cloudy skies after midnight.
 A few storms may be severe.
-High 86F.
-Winds S at 10 to 15 mph.
+Low 64F.
+Winds NW at 5 to 10 mph.
 Chance of rain 40%..

-Thunderstorms during the evening, then partly cloudy overnight.
-Low near 65F.
+Scattered thunderstorms during the evening.
+Partly cloudy skies after midnight.
+A few storms may be severe.
+Low 64F.
 Winds NW at 5 to 10 mph.
-Chance of rain 80%.
+Chance of rain 40%.

 Funeral homes often submit obituaries as a service to the families they are assisting.
 However, we will be happy to accept obituaries from family members pending proper verification of the death.